 But put me in that crowded room with a beer in my hand and a social obligation to mingle?
 Internally awkward.
 Uncomfortable in ways that have nothing to do with the people or the occasion and everything to do with the setting itself.

-It was difficult to hear properly—the noise level made conversation exhausting.
+I hadn’t been to a gathering for a while.
+And I’m clearly getting old.
+Surprisingly, I noticed that it was difficult to hear properly.
+The noise level made conversation tricky.
 As a teacher, you’re expected to walk around, engage everyone, be visibly present and positive.
-Old faces offering compliments.
-New contacts extending teaching opportunities.
+Some old faces offered a few compliments, and new contacts extending teaching opportunities.
 All genuinely nice interactions that I appreciated.

 And yet I was relieved when the timing was right to leave.